 There are three major tenets of the Real Housewives: You must pack elaborate looks for vacations (cough, Denise Richards, cough), you must fight over who gets the best vacation suite, and you must confront people directly to their face.
-OK, sure, of course there's always talking behind people’s backs but it's always followed by talking directly to their fronts, oft accompanied by intense finger pointing, talk of monkey’s buttholes, and more ruined dinner parties than we can count.
+OK, sure, of course there's always talking behind people’s backs but it's followed by talking directly to their fronts, oft accompanied by intense finger pointing, talk of monkey’s buttholes, and more ruined dinner parties than we can count.

 In the moments following such a gaff, it’s easy to take your burning face into your hands and freeze in shock and terror.
 You’ve not only made a fool of yourself, but have you also burned a friendship to the ground?
 Are there any options beyond packing up and starting a new life in another state?
-We spoke to clinical psychologist Dr. Nicole Issa, PsyD, founder of PVD Psychological Associates in RI, about what to do in this situation.
+We spoke to clinical psychologist Dr. Nicole Issa, PsyD, founder of PVD Psychological Associates in Rhode Island, about what to do in this situation.

 Why We Gossip